Jake-Raffe/Back-end_Project/README.md

 <i>How To Guide </i>

 Once you have the project cloned in your local machine, and your database set up, you should test the build.

+We used two branches for the development of this project, <b>develop</b> and <b>main</b>.
+Main branch is the production-ready code base.
+It will be stable and working but may not include shiny new features we've added, that are still in build or testing phases.
+If you want to check out these new features, feel free to run develop - but be aware that it may not be fully functional!

-On successful run of the Main, your IntelliJ (or any other IDE you choose to use) should look something like this.
+Main branch -  On successful run of the Main class, your IntelliJ (or any other IDE you choose to use) should look something like this.

 <img width="1440" alt="Screenshot 2022-02-25 at 09 30 34" src="https://user-images.githubusercontent.com/97964074/155691073-cd5962c6-474b-4333-9f1a-59abd4862420.png">

 <h2>Running the API - List of Possible Commands</h2>